Skip to main content

 Once you have any of these reasons, you’d be legally justified under state law to begin the eviction against the tenant.

-Otherwise, the eviction could be considered harassment and you could be liable to certain civil and punitive damages.
+If you fail to follow the proper legal procedures, the eviction could be considered harassment and you could be liable to certain civil and punitive damages.

 Abrams-Realty-eviction-notice